Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

-Figure~\ref{fig:rsa-dynamic-b2021} shows that the representations from different layers become increasingly similar to brain representations as pretraining progresses.
+An interesting question is whether optimizing the pretext task leads to the model’s representations becoming increasingly more aligned with those of the auditory cortex as the training process progresses.
+To investigate this, we analyze the Spearman correlation coefficient $\rho$ obtained with RSA for ECMAE (see Section \ref{sec:models}) as a function of the number of pretraining steps.
+If the pretext task naturally leads to greater alignment, we should observe an increase in similarity as pretraining progresses.
+Figure~\ref{fig:dynamics}A shows that the representations from different layers become increasingly similar to brain representations as pretraining progresses.
 It is important to note that during pretraining, there is no explicit optimization toward brain similarity, nor is any fMRI-based dataset used.
 The alignment, much like the strong downstream performance, is a byproduct of the model learning to reconstruct missing audio segments from context.

-Interestingly, alignment increases at a higher rate in the last layers compared with the first layers, and also achieve a higher similarity value compared with layer 2.
-The alignment between audio and brain representations seems to happen early during pretraining.
+Interestingly, alignment increases at a higher rate in the last layers compared with the first layers.
+Also, layers 4 and above achieve a higher similarity value than layer 2.
 A key finding is that alignment follows remarkably similar patterns across both datasets, despite involving different subjects, indicating the robustness of our methodology.

 We also observed that structural differentiation emerges early on, mirroring patterns observed in the auditory cortex.
-This is illustrated in Figure~\ref{fig:rsa-dynamic-detail}, where layers 7 and 8 exhibit an early decrease in similarity with the primary region, becoming less similar to primary auditory cortex representations than most other layers.
+This is illustrated in Figures~\ref{fig:dynamics}B and \ref{fig:dynamics}C, where layers 7 and 8 exhibit an early decrease in similarity when calculating RSA against only the voxels from the primary region, becoming less similar to primary auditory cortex representations than most other layers.
 In contrast, their similarity with the posterior region remains high and is among the highest across all layers.